haddocking/haddocking.github.io/education/HADDOCK-binding-sites/index.md

 *"The three AcrB subunits are bound in three different conformations, revealing three distinct channels ([**Figure 3**](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0050007#pbio-0050007-g003)).
 The width of these channels is sufficient for the passage of typical AcrB substrates.
 In subunit A, a channel is observed, extending from the external depression through the large periplasmic domain reaching almost the central funnel at the top of the protein ([**Figure 4A**](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0050007#pbio-0050007-g004)).
 Here the side chains of residues Gln124, Gln125, and Tyr758 form a gate, closing the channel and therefore preventing direct access to the central funnel. ...
 A similar channel, although a little wider, is present in subunit B ([**Figure 4B**](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0050007#pbio-0050007-g004)).
 In addition, the channel is open not only to the periplasm but also to the membrane bilayer at the periphery of the TM domain.
 In subunit C, the channel entrances are closed due to movements of PC2 and PN1 ([**Figure 4C**](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0050007#pbio-0050007-g004))."*

 <a class="prompt prompt-question">
-To which one of the three channels/submit do we observer preferential contacts on docking models?.
+To which one of the three channels/subunit do we observe preferential contacts on docking models?.
 </a>
 <a class="prompt prompt-question">
 Is this consistent with the observations by Sennhauser *et al*?.